In addition to the standard edition, the following other editions will also be available:

 Volume 13 of the magazine Type-Moon Ace notes that although the outline of Tsukihime‘s story was written according to the original, the text of the original has been completely rewritten and the volume of each route is said to have more than doubled.
 In that sense, not only the visual aspect of the game has been improved, but also the scenario itself.
 The biggest change in the scenario is the “Arcueid Route” and “Ciel Route” double heroine system.

 As the subtitle “A Piece of Blue Glass Moon” indicates, it will be “Near Side of the Moon” release that contains the stories of Arcueid and Ciel.
-Although these is less routes than the original, users who have played the original will be able to experience Tsukihime: A Piece of Blue Glass Moon with a nostalgic, yet new and mysterious feel.
+Although these are less routes than the original, users who have played the original will be able to experience Tsukihime: A Piece of Blue Glass Moon with a nostalgic, yet new and mysterious feel.
 The routes not featured in Tsukihime: A Piece of Blue Glass Moon will appear another time, in “another Tsukihime” that depicts “the other side of the moon.”

 Here are the summaries of Arcueid and Ciel’s routes: